Why We Fell In Love With Sibuyan and Cresta de Gallo Island

 Worried about being hacked during your travels?
 Stay connected and secure with ExpressVPN.

 We always promote independent travel, without the need of an organised tour, but if you have difficulty planning your own trip, or you are short on time, we suggest that you take a look at the trips by Viator and G Adventures.

 Many travelers dream of finding a lesser known undeveloped island (with maybe just a few amenities to get them going).
 Few such places are left though, and mass tourism has changed previously idyllic hangouts such as El Nido into commercialized noisy tourist hubs.
-Not Sibuyan.
-It has seemingly been overlooked for the glitz and glamour of nearby Boracay.
+Not Sibuyan island or the much smaller Cresta de Gallo island.
+They have seemingly been overlooked for the glitz and glamour of nearby Boracay.

 Sibuyan’s undeveloped coast

 Without doubt, Sibuyan is not for everyone.
 If you don’t fancy eating fish and rice at least once a day, if you’re looking for smooth roads and easy connections, supermarkets and bars, comfortable stretches of beach and some form of social life, Sibuyan is not the place for you.
 We suggest that you head to El Nido, Boracay or Panglao for that kind of experience.